How to Prepare for a Connected

 PRE SESSION BASICS:

-• I don’t mind if you change outfits.
-However, be strategic about timing.
+Outfit changes are great but we need to be strategic with timing.
 Our time together will go by very quickly.

-• Allow everyone to wear something they love, feel good in, and that has been worn at least a few times prior.
-If new clothing has been purchased please wash it at least once if you can see fold marks.
+Allow everyone to wear something they love, feel good in, and that has been worn at least a few times prior.
+If new clothing has been purchased please wash it at least once.
+Fold marks are a disaster.

 FOOTWEAR: